zine-eddine303/obsidian-notes/Study Notes/IELTS/Speaking/Structure.md

 Made of 3 different parts, each part had different questions and different answers.
 You should treat each part separately.

+## Don't worry about:

+- Body language
+- Hand gestures
+- Clothing
+- Eye contact
+- Greeting
+- The examiner

+## Worry about

+- Pronounciation
+- Vocuabulary
+- Fluency and cohernece
+- Grammar

 # Part 1
 This part is ABOUT YOU, The examiner will ask you familiar, everyday questions about your life.
 This will last around 4-5 minutes.
 See the links below for tips, sample questions and answers for Part 1.

+# Common answer mistakes

+- Too long (dont give too much info especially if you go out of the question's scope)
+- Too short (just answer the question and provide some extra detail)
+	- Example: *What do you do in your life?*
+	  ❌ I'm a web designer.
+	  ✅ I design websites and develop them for clients as a freelancer.
+	  ✅ I'm a web designer, I create websites and develop them for business owners
+- Trying to impress the examiner
+- Robotic delivery
+- Memorize questions and answers (the examiners are trained to spot those)
+-

 # Part 2
 Part 2 is sometimes called the ‘long turn’.
 You will be given a cue card, and you will have 1 minute to prepare your answer.
 You will then be asked to speak for 1 to 2 minutes.